jimmoores/quandl4j/README.md

 Quandl4J : A Quandl library for Java
 ====================================
-**NEWS: Version 1.1.0 has just been released to Maven central which switches Quandl4J to use HTTPS now that HTTP support has been deprecated.**
+**NEWS: Version 1.2.0 has just been released to Maven central which fixes an issue with the TLS certificate for HTTPS where Quandl4J uses quandl.com as it's base URL and the certificate is for www.quandl.com.
+This only showed up with Apache CXF and RESTEasy and not Jersey.
+Thanks to [capalbc](https://github.com/capalbc) for tracking down the source of the problem and [spawzing](https://github.com/spawzing) for indentifying the same issue on RESTEasy**.

 [Quandl](http://quandl.com) is a source of millions of free data sets covering financial, economic, sociological and country data via an open REST API.  **Quandl4j** is a Java 7+ client-side wrapper for this API provided under the commercially friendly [Apache V2 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 It provides a type safe and fluent API in a modern style that takes care of constructing URLs and processing JSON and CSV responses but nonetheless allows access to all the functionality of the underlying REST API.